What is included in your overnight experience at Camp Baboon?

 • One night’s luxury accommodation for up to four people in one of our en-suite cabins

-• Breakfast with our giraffes, exclusive to Camp Baboon guests
+• Breakfast with our giraffe, exclusive to Camp Baboon guests

 • Private morning tour around the park with the chance of feeding some of our exotic animals